edselllll/NanoGPT-Learning/README.md

 - Learnt about simple Bigram model >> single head attention >> multi head attention >> Transformer block, Feed-forward mechanisms, residual connections, layer normalisations, and many more to optimise the model.
 - Understood the structure of a Transformer.
 - The use of Softmax and ReLU activation functions in building Transformers

+## Credit/Disclaimer

+Code in this repository is mainly from Andrej Karpathy's video, and is not mine.
+I only typed it out for learning purposes.
+All credits go to Andrej Karpathy.